 Even bigger !
 This is a chess variant with 20 different pieces on a 14 x 14 board: such a board was used by some Maharajahs in old India.
 There are 196 cases and 48 pieces per side which gives almost the same density than for Orthodox Chess.

-In Gigachess one will find again all 15 kinds of men encountered in Shako , Tamerlane 2000, Metamachy (and Perfect 12, Balance 12 and Toulousain Chess).
-Newcomers are the Amazon (Queen+Knight), the Marshall (Rook+Knight) and the Cardinal (Bishop+Knight) so often used in chess variants, and the Buffalo, a terrific leaper combining the powers of Knight, Camel and more.
+In Gigachess one will find again all 13 kinds of pieces encountered in Shako , Tamerlane 2000, Metamachy.
+Newcomers are the Corporal (a super-Pawn), the Machine (orthogonal dual of the Elephant), the Bow (diagonal dual of the Cannon), the Amazon (Queen+Knight), the Marshall (Rook+Knight) and the Cardinal (Bishop+Knight) so often used in chess variants, and the Buffalo, a terrific leaper combining the powers of Knight, Camel and more.

 The board is a 14 x 14 checkered squares with a white one at the right end of each player.